 Couch grass rhizome (Graminis rhizoma) is defined in the European Pharmacopoeia monograph ref.
-04/2011:1306, as the whole or cut, washed and dried rhizome of Agropyron repens (L.) Beauv.
-(Elymus repens (L.) Gould); the adventitious roots are removed (Pharm.
+04/2011:1306, as a whole or cut, washed and dried rhizome of Agropyron repens (L.) Beauv.
+(Elymus repens (L.) Gould); the adventitious roots are removed (Ph.
 Eur.
 10.0).

-On a base of new classification of grasses growing in California by Gould FW (1947) it was suggested to rename also Agropyron repens (L.) P. Beauv. for Elymus repens.
+On a base of new classification of grasses growing in California by Gould FW (1947) it was suggested to rename also Agropyron repens (L.) P. Beauv. for Elymus repens (L.) Gould.
 The change was accepted by many botanists in Europe (Devey, 1983; Melderis & McClintock, 1983; Szczepaniak, 2009), was implemented by international plant databases and started to be used in Europe.
-Botanical database (IPNI) uses a name Elymus repens (L.) Gould as a correct botanical name.
-The new classification included growing in Europe Agropyron repens species into Elymus genus.
+The botanical database 'International Plant Names Index' (IPNI) uses the name Elymus repens (L.) Gould as a correct botanical name.
+The new classification included Agropyron repens species growing in Europe into the Elymus genus.

-Couch grass rhizome (Agropyri rhizoma, Graminis rhizoma) consist of rhizomes collected as underground parts of perennial grasses (couch grass), based on Beauvois classification (1812).
-The new classification is not easy for use when the herbal substance is harvested.
-Field observations in Europe don't give us solid evidence for easy differentiation of the two groups of genus Elymus and the Agropyron (Mizianty & Szczepaniak 1997).
+Couch grass rhizome (Agropyri repentis rhizoma, Graminis rhizoma) consist of rhizomes collected as underground parts of perennial grasses (couch grass), based on the Beauvois classification (1812).
+The new classification is not easy to use when the herbal substance is harvested.
+Field observations in Europe do not give solid evidence for easy differentiation of the two groups of the genus Elymus and Agropyron (Mizianty & Szczepaniak 1997).
 They rather form mixed complexes.
-Plants of both groups are closely related, moreover extensively hybridize (Hansen, 1960; Kasaeva, 1970; Szabo,1981; Szczepaniak et al. 2007, Urfusova, 2020).
-The European Pharmacopoeia in a couch grass rhizome monograph uses the name Agropyron repens (L.) P. Beauv. although botanical databases (IPNI) uses a name Elymus repens (L.) Gould as a correct botanical name.
+Plants of both groups are closely related, moreover extensively hybridise (Hansen, 1960; Kasaeva, 1970; Szabo, 1981; Szczepaniak et al., 2007, Urfusova, 2020).
+The European Pharmacopoeia still uses in the couch grass rhizome monograph the name Agropyron repens (L.) P. Beauv.
+Although the botanical database IPNI uses Elymus repens (L.) Gould as a correct botanical name.